-Key audit matter

-Revenue Recognition

-(refer note 23 and 46 of the accompanying consolidated financial statements)

-The Group's revenue principally comprises sale of goods.
-Revenue from the sale of goods is recognised at point in time when the control of the goods is transferred to the customers, which is on dispatch/delivery in accordance with the terms of sales contracts.
+Key audit matter How our audit addressed the key audit matter Revenue Recognition Our key audit procedures around revenue recognition included, and not (refer note 23 and 46 of the accompanying consolidated financial limited to, the following: statements) Obtained an understanding of and assessed the design, The Group's revenue principally comprises sale of goods.
+Revenue implementation and operating effectiveness of management's key from the sale of goods is recognised at point in time when the control of the goods is transferred to the customers, which is on dispatch/delivery in accordance with the terms of sales contracts.